James Patterson

 Harold Delamere Patterson

 Harold was born in Hamilton, Ontario on May 22, 1876 and married Bessie Clare Falls (born July 25, 1880 in Norwich, Ontario) on September 15, 1909 in Winnipeg, Manitoba.
 Bessie was the daughter of John Clare Falls and his wife Agnes Allister Mackie, of Kitchener, Ontario.
-John Clare Falls was born in Kells, County Meath, Ireland on December 10, 1854; the son of Alexander Sydney Falls and his wife Anna Maria.
+John Clare Falls was born in Kells, County Meath, Ireland on December 10, 1854; the son of Reverend Alexander Sydney Falls and his wife Anna Maria Clare.
 The family emigrated to Canada, and settled in the Kitchener, Ontario area when John was of a young age.
-John Clare Falls married Agnes Allister MacKie, who was the daughter of John Allister MacKie and his wife Mary.
+John Clare Falls married Agnes Allister MacKie, who was the daughter of John Allister MacKie and his wife Mary Burke.
 At the time of the 1881 census, John Clare Falls was a hardware merchant, age 27 in the town of Norwich, South Oxford, Ontario.

 In 1882, John Clare Falls and his wife Agnes, and their young daughter Bessie, moved to Winnipeg, Manitoba.
 There he was a manager and buyer for George D. Wood and Company.
 He rose within the company to become the vice-president and general manager of Wood-Vallance Company, wholesale hardware and metal merchants.

 The 1911 census shows the family living at 36 Roslyn Rd, Winnipeg, Manitoba.
 The head of the household is John C. Falls, born December, 1854 in Ireland, aged 56, of Irish descent, Anglican.
 John is the manager of a hardware store.
 His wife, Agnes A., born July 1862, aged 48, is of Scotch descent.
 Harold D. Patterson is a lodger in the home, born May 1876, aged 35, the secretary for a Mutual Fire Insurance company.
 Harold's wife Bessie C. is also a lodger, aged 30, born July, 1880.
 Two domestics also lived at the home.
 John Clare Falls died in Winnipeg April 11, 1924.
+His wife Agnes died 1927 in Kitchener, Ontario, and was buried in Winnipeg next to her husband, John Clare Falls.

 Bessie Harold and Elizabeth Patterson